 SH:24 offer free, discreet and confidential sexual health test kits online.

 Many people with sexually transmitted infections do not get symptoms, so it's worth getting tested even if you feel fine.
-You can check your symptoms on the NHS website.

 The integrated sexual and reproductive health clinic offers free, confidential sexual health advice and contraception.
 These include: